Timetable for Research Projects

 If a proposal can be reviewed through the Expedited or Exempt Review Procedure, the Board will review the proposal following its Standard Operating Procedures and regulations in 45 CFR 46, and will consult with at least one other member of the Board regarding the proposal.
 If a proposal is not in a category eligible for Exempt or Expedited Review, it will be considered under the Full Review procedure.

 Full committee review is required when the procedures of the research present more than minimal risk to the subject (see Proposals Requiring Full Review) and/or fall into one or more of the categories specified under Full Committee Review.

-Dates for meetings will be circulated to the college community at the beginning of each semester.
+Dates for full board meetings will be circulated to the college community at the beginning of each semester.
 IRB meetings may also be held on an as-needed basis, depending on need.
 These meetings will be announced to the campus community as well.
 Principal Investigators may be invited to, or may request to attend, IRB meetings to discuss their proposals.

 Research proposals requiring Full Board review should be submitted at least two weeks before the committee meeting.
 Any proposal in need of full review that does not meet this deadline will be reviewed during the next scheduled meeting.

 After review of the proposal, a letter will be sent to the investigator by the IRB chair, indicating one of three possible outcomes:

 Approved - A protocol which has been approved by the IRB requires no further action from the investigator prior to initiating the study.
 If the study should extend beyond 12 months, the investigator may be required to submit a Continuing Review Form for further IRB review.